PierreGode/HuginnESP/README.md

 # HuginnESP

-WiFi & BLE security scanner firmware for ESP32.
+WiFi & BLE wardriving firmware for ESP32.
 The device performs the radio scanning and pushes a live stream of detections out over USB serial — any host can consume the stream.
 The reference consumer is [Ragnar](https://github.com/PierreGode/Ragnar)'s wardriving engine, but the protocol is plain newline-delimited JSON so anything that can read a serial port will work.

 ---